MKTCLounge/MKTCLounge.github.io/index.md

 C. Room hosts are responsible for taking screenshots of the results.
 If an event fails to have a screenshot or table posted within 12 hours, the host of the room will receive -100 MMR strike and a host banned role.

-i.
-In case the race provides two different results to players, the screenshot valid is the one that host has.
-If host doesn’t have the screenshot, the race will not count.
-The host will receive a host flag in this case.​

 D. Only reporters will be given access to the results channel in order to prevent spamming.
 If you would like to become a reporter, please press reactions in self-roles channel.

 i.
 All players with a reporter role must follow the reporter-guidelines channel.​

 ii. ii.
-Players who use the /esn command without at least 8 races passed, will receive reporter banned role.​
+Players who use the /esn command without at least 8 races passed, will receive reporter banned role.​​

 iii.
 Players who post incorrect tables, wrong points, etc., might receive reporter flag in the first occurrence.
 The second occurrence the player will receive Reporter banned role.​

 iv.
 Reporters who spam in results-channels will receive reporter banned role.​

 v.
 To report a late join strike, the reporter must attach a screenshot of the room for the missing player for easy verification.
 Reports without a screenshot will be analyzed by the Staff.​

 X. SQUAD QUEUE